rkafrawi/RDS_Vis_v1_1/DNAnexus_deploy/Readme.md

  docker run --rm -p 443:3838 -v $PWD/rds_visualizer:/srv/shiny-server/ rds_vis_maria
 }
 ```

+This shell script deviates from the one present in the official documentation [https://documentation.dnanexus.com/](https://documentation.dnanexus.com/getting-started/developer-tutorials/web-app-let-tutorials/running-rstudio-shiny-server-and-apps) by accessing the tarball the user uploaded to their tarball-containing-subdirectory to configure the web app environment instead of using the rocker/shiny base.

 ### 6. Build and deploy

 To build and deploy the app, navigate to the folder above 'rds_visualizer' and execute the following command: